Poppulo

 • What groups are most active on your ESN?

-• What types of messages get the most likes and comments, views and shares?
+• What types of messages get the most likes, comments, views, and shares?

 Using this information you can create a tailored communications plan that allows you to select the most appropriate channel and tailor your message for different audiences.

 Your plan will include specific ways that you can reach your audience throughout the year.
 Take time to step back with your team and brainstorm the tactics that will be used.
+The communications team plays a critical role in organizing sessions to brainstorm effective channels and tactics for conveying key messages.
 Here is where you set out the types of communication that will best convey your message to your target audience.
 This may include targeted weekly newsletters, blog posts, videos, social media, podcasts, video conferencing, posters – look at the tools available to you and see if there are new ways you and your team could use these tools differently to reach your audience.

 A SWOT analysis can be included in the brainstorming phase of your internal communication planning, it works best when you focus on key areas and have specific goals and objectives in mind.
 SWOT stands for Strengths, Weaknesses, Opportunities and Threats.
 A SWOT analysis is quite simple in principle, and it should remain a simple process – avoid over-analysis.
 What is really important is focusing on how the items listed impact on achieving the goals.